Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 The Cognitive Processes Behind Ancient and Modern Perspectives

 The brain is divided into two hemispheres, but it does not operate as two independent “modules”.
 Even functions that are often associated with one side recruit the other.
-Language, for example, is frequently linked with the left hemisphere, yet the right hemisphere plays a major role in grasping context, tone, and implication.
-Likewise, while the left hemisphere tends to handle precise calculation, the right often supports comparison, estimation, and pattern-level judgment.
-So any simple claim that the right hemisphere “does X” and the left hemisphere “does Y” misses how interwoven and cooperative our cognition really is.
+Language is a good example.
+It is often linked with the left hemisphere, but the right hemisphere helps us understand tone, context, and implication.
+In the same way, the left hemisphere may handle precise calculation, while the right helps with pattern recognition, comparison, and pattern-level judgment.
+So it would be far too simplistic to say that one side does one thing, and the other side does something else.
+Human thought is much more integrated than that.

-By contrast, the right-hemisphere style aligns more naturally with many ancient accounts of creation, especially in the ancient Near East, where the driving questions were less about material mechanics and more about function, order, and meaning.
-This way of attending to the world is comfortable with the big picture: the coherence of the whole, the roles things play, and the sense that reality is structured toward purpose.
-It emphasises interconnectedness, seeing creation not as a heap of parts but as an integrated, purposeful system, much like the ancient habit of imagining the cosmos as a living reality: a body, a kingdom, or a temple.
+By contrast, the right-hemisphere style aligns more naturally with many ancient accounts of creation, where the driving questions were about function, order, and meaning.
+This is a more holistic way of seeing reality.
+It sees creation not as a pile of disconnected parts, but as an ordered and purposeful whole.
+That is why ancient people often imagined the cosmos as something like a body, a kingdom, or a temple.
 In fact, in the ancient Near East, temples were viewed as miniature models of the universe.
-Genesis flips that idea on its head: the universe itself is the temple.
+Genesis flips that idea on its head.
+The universe itself is the temple.
 Creation isn’t just about stuff being made; it’s about the world being ordered to work together as a dwelling place for God, and we are central to that narrative.
 If we want a fuller understanding of our world, we should be careful not to ignore either perspective.
 A focus on material origins yields real insight into the physical history and structure of the cosmos.
-But a functional, meaning-oriented reading helps us ask what the world is for, and what kind of place it is.
+But a functional, meaning-oriented reading helps us ask what the world is for.
 The Genesis narrative makes a bold claim here: we are not orphans of chance.
 The cosmos is not merely a neutral backdrop churning away like a machine, but as a deliberate work of art by a Creator who meant for us to be here.

 [i] Walton, J.H.
 The Lost World of Genesis One: Ancient Cosmology and the Origins Debate, 16.